 Piazza dei Signori

-Treviso’s main square is surrounded by some grand historic buildings, including the medieval Palazzo dei Trecento, home to the city’s municipal council, the Palazzo del Podestà, which used to be the seat of the local lord.
+Treviso’s main square is surrounded by some impressive historic buildings, including the medieval Palazzo dei Trecento, which is home to the city’s municipal council and the Palazzo del Podestà, which used to be the seat of the local lord.

-The nearby Loggia dei Cavalieri, dating to the 13th century, was used as a public meeting place and still seems to be, judging by the groups of chatting teenagers.
-The allegorical Teresona statue in front of the Loggia was erected in commemoration of the Italian Unification in the 1870s.
+The nearby Loggia dei Cavalieri, which dates to the 13th century, was used as a public meeting place and still seems to be, judging by the groups teens we saw hanging around everytime we passed by.
+The allegorical Teresona statue in front of the Loggia was built to commemorate the Italian Unification in the 1870s.

-The streets and alleyways surrounding the Piazza dei Signori are full of beautiful historical buildings, including the Chiesa di Santa Lucia Church and the impressive neo-romanic Palazzo San Vito, both of which lie to the north of the square.
+We also liked the streets and alleyways surrounding the Piazza dei Signori, which are full of more beautiful historical buildings, including the Chiesa di Santa Lucia Church and the impressive neo-romanic Palazzo San Vito, both of which lie to the north of the square.

 Isolotto della Pescheria

-Isolotto della Pescheria, Treviso’s historic fish market, sits picturesquely on a small island in the Cagnan Grande canal.
-The market was moved here from the Piazza dei Signori in the 19th century, when the refurbishment of the city square clashed with the non-too-regal fish smell.
+Isolotto della Pescheria is Treviso’s historic fish market, and it sits picturesquely on a small island in the Cagnan Grande canal.
+The market was moved here from the Piazza dei Signori in the 19th century, when the city square was rebuilt and people apparently wanted to get rid of the fish-smell for that (no idea why).

-To create the island, three separate islets were merged into a single one and two covered halls were constructed to hold the market stalls.
+To create the island, three separate islets were merged into a single one and two covered halls were built to hold the market stalls.
+The market is still in use and if you want to see it in action, you’ll have to come in the morning.

-In the morning, the Isolotto della Pescharia is a great place to mingle and watch the crowds, in the afternoon we found it to be a nice, quiet spot to watch the river go by (although we would have preferred somewhere with a less pervading smell of fish;)
+In the afternoon we found it to be a nice, quiet spot to watch the river go by (although there are other places in the city with a less pervading smell of fish to do that;)

 Treviso Cathedral

-The neoclassical entrance of Treviso’s Cathedral gives it the appearance of a Greek temple rather than an 18th century church.
-Inside, we spotted paintings by Tizian and Pordenone, but the most interesting part of our visit to the cathedral was the descent into the gloomy, atmospheric crypt below the nave.
+Inside, we spotted paintings by Tizian and Pordenone, but our favourite part of our visit to the was the descent into the Cathedral’s gloomy, atmospheric crypt below the nave.

 Take a Stroll Along the Small Canals

-Treviso’s historical centre is criss-crossed by several pretty canals, and while strolling through the city, we were constantly delighted by yet another fantastic vista opening up.
+Treviso’s historical centre is criss-crossed by loads of pretty canals, and while we were exploring the city, we had to constantly stop to take in another great view that suddenly opened up.

-The biggest canal is the Cagnon Grande flowing roughly from North to South in the eastern half of the city centre, but personally I preferred the smaller canals, like the cute Canale Buranelli with its banks being shaded by weeping willows or the quaint Cagnan della Roggia in the western half of the old town.
+The biggest canal is the Cagnan Grande, which flows roughly from North to South in the eastern half of the city centre, but personally I preferred the smaller canals, like the cute Canale Buranelli which has weeping willows growing along its banks or the pretty Cagnan della Roggia in the western half of the old town.

 Fontana delle Tette

-Rivaling Brussels Maneken Pis as one of the most bizarre fountains I’ve laid eyes on, Treviso’s Fontana delle Tette (literally “Breast Fountain”) is one of the city’s symbols (at least judging by the number of postcards and fridge magnets it’s depicted on).
+Treviso’s Fontana delle Tette (literally “Breast Fountain”) is one of the city’s symbols (at least judging by the number of postcards and souvenir fridge magnets we saw it on), and it rivals Brussels Maneken Pis as one of the most bizarre fountains I’ve laid eyes on, .

-Originally constructed in the 16th century, the fountain used to sprout free wine for three days in celebration of the yearly selection of the town’s highest official.
-While the remains of the original statue can be found in a glass display near the Piazza dei Signori, a reconstruction from the 1980s can be found in a small courtyard off Calmaggiore Street.
+The fountain was originally constructed in the 16th century, and apparently used to sprout free wine for three days in celebration of the yearly selection of the town’s highest official.
+The remains of the original statue sits in a glass display near the Piazza dei Signori, but a reconstruction from the 1980s stands in a small courtyard off Calmaggiore Street.

 Frankly, I found the tittering schoolchildren and indignant-looking elderly ladies surrounding the fountain somewhat more diverting than the statue itself.